Psychopathy in the workplace: Incidence

 Hare reports that about 1 percent of the general population meets the clinical criteria for psychopathy.
 Hare further claims that the prevalence of psychopaths is higher in the business world than in the general population.
-Figures of around 3–4% have been cited for more senior positions in business.
-A 2011 study of Australian white-collar managers found that 5.76 percent could be classed as psychopathic and another 10.42 percent dysfunctional with psychopathic characteristics.
+Figures of around 3–4 percent have been cited for more senior positions in business.

 The organizational psychopath

-Organizational psychopaths crave a god-like feeling of power and control over other people.
-They prefer to work at the very highest levels of their organizations, allowing them to control the greatest number of people.
-Psychopaths who are political leaders, managers, and CEOs fall into this category.
+Psychopaths aim to reach the very highest levels of their organizations, allowing them to control the greatest number of people.

 Organizational psychopaths generally appear to be intelligent, sincere, powerful, charming, witty, and entertaining communicators.
 They quickly assess what people want to hear and then create stories that fit those expectations.
 They will con people into doing their work for them, take credit for other people's work and even assign their work to junior staff members.
 They have low patience when dealing with others, display shallow emotions, are unpredictable, undependable and fail to take responsibility if something goes wrong that is their fault.

 According to a study from the University of Notre Dame published in the Journal of Business Ethics, psychopaths have a natural advantage in workplaces overrun by abusive supervision, and are more likely to thrive under abusive bosses, being more resistant to stress, including interpersonal abuse, and having less of a need for positive relationships than others.

 Careers with highest proportion of psychopaths

-According to Kevin Dutton, the ten careers with the highest proportion of psychopaths are:
+According to Kevin Dutton, the ten careers with the highest proportion of those who score high on psychopathic traits are:

 Workplace psychopaths may show a high number of the following behavior patterns.
 The individual behaviors are not exclusive to the workplace psychopath, though the higher the number of patterns exhibited, the more likely they conform to the psychopath profile: